 Another of London’s historic markets, Spitalfields Market’s origins lie as far back as the 17th century.
 Today, this bustling market specialises in stalls run by independent designers, artists and retailers inside a beautifully renovated market hall.

-Around the perimeter of the market hall are countless independent boutique stores that sell all kinds of homewares, fashion and more.
+Around the perimeter of the market hall are countless independent boutique stores that sell all kinds of homewares, fashion and much more.